 Trendspotter |Nernando Gomez Salinas

-C. Rae Says: Only My Opinion, Just Sayin’
+C. Rae Says: Only My Opinion, Just Sayin’!

-Another Japanese sub-culture called, ‘Bobby Okoon’ (meaning, looks like Bobby Brown), where participants darken their skin, wear Afro wigs or try to nap their hair and wear retro (1970’s) attire, essentially emulating the persona of stylish (black power era) African Americans.
+Another Japanese sub-culture called Bobby Okoon, this means looks like Bobby Brown (1980’s R&B singer).
+Bobby Okoon participants darken their skin, wear Afro wigs or try to nap their hair and wear 1970’s attire emulating the fashions of the American Black Power era.
 They listen to and collect retro soul and current R&B music while trying to appear, dance and sing like African Americans.
-It’s very telling that the term ‘Okoon’ includes pronunciation of the American racist epithet Coon.
+It’s very telling that the term ‘Okoon’ echoes the American racist epithet Coon.

-Large groups of “Bobby Okoon” enthusiasts sing and dance to R&B/soul music in public spaces, at night clubs or in music and clothing stores that cater to the sub-culture.
+Large groups of Bobby Okoon enthusiasts sing and dance to R&B/soul music in public spaces, at night clubs or in music and clothing stores that cater to the sub-culture.
 Also, other costumed enthusiasts mock African-American soul music and jazz icons at karaoke clubs.
 Now, large gangs of Japanese women and gay men immerse themselves in the ganguro and yamanba sub-culture.
-I say, shame on these ignorant, attention seeking, childish and fantasy focused fools for such arrogance and racist mockery!
+I say SHAME ON these ignorant, attention seeking, childish and fantasy driven fools for such arrogance and racist mockery!

 Check out an article about, “The Black Presence In Early Japan.”